NishchayAnand/software-engineering/Java/Spring/Spring Core/Annotations/@Autowired.md

 }
 ```

-3. **Setter Injection**: Useful for optional or dynamically changing dependencies.
+3. **Setter Injection**: Allows dependencies to be reassigned, increasing the risk of unintended side effects during runtime.
+This makes the object mutable and less thread-safe.

 ```
 @Service